Director, Catalyst Kitchens

 “There is nothing more inspiring than helping communities all over the country (and beyond) galvanize around food as a catalyst for change using our proven model to help individuals escape the cycle of poverty.”

 As the former owner and operator of Eva Restaurant, James brings a wealth of experience as a business manager and culinary professional.
 He's spent time teaching job readiness and financial literacy classes to newly arrived refugees through the International Rescue Committee and is interested in learning more about workforce development through social enterprise.
-In his role as a AmeriCorps VISTA volunteer, James will help to develop CK membership content and resources.
+In his role as the Member Engagement Coordinator James will help to develop CK membership content and resources.